Notes on the Universal Elliptic KZB Equation

-\begin{remark} Replacing $\pi$ by $\cP$ and its Lie algebra $\p$ allows us to use the methods of formal Lie theory to study $\pi$.
-When $\pi$ is the fundamental group of an algebraic variety, $\p$ supports additional structure: If $\pi$ is the fundamental group of a complex algebraic variety and $F=\Q$, then $\p$ has a natural mixed Hodge structure; if $\pi$ is the fundamental group of a smooth algebraic variety defined over $\Q$ with $\Q$-rational base point, then the absolute Galois group $G_\Q$ acts on $\p\otimes \Ql$ and $\cP(\Ql)$. \end{remark}
+\begin{remark} When $\pi$ is the fundamental group of an algebraic variety, $\p$ carries additional structure: If $\pi$ is the fundamental group of a complex algebraic variety and $F=\Q$, then $\p$ has a natural mixed Hodge structure; if $\pi$ is the fundamental group of a smooth algebraic variety defined over $\Q$ with $\Q$-rational base point, then the absolute Galois group $G_\Q$ acts on $\p\otimes \Ql$. \end{remark}